 The girl’s lawyer argued to the justices that a child sex abuse and rape case was certainly severe and unique enough to be considered only within its own margins.
 Justice Judi French did concede that the seriousness of the woman’s psychological harm was indeed significant but that was not enough to alter the ruling.
 The blanket damage cap stood unchanged and the woman will collect the reduced amount, plus attorney fees.

 With the attention that the ruling has garnered, it brings forth the question of whether or not the noneconomic damage cap should be retained the way it is now or adjusted again.
 Unfortunately for the plaintiff in the child sex abuse case, if the law is reformed, it would likely be too late to appeal the ruling and seek the original $3.5 million amount.

-For more information about this story, The Columbus Dispatch published a full article, which can be seen by clicking here.
-If you would like to speak to a Columbus personal injury about a claim of your own, you can call 614.321.3212 to reach Rourke and Blumenthal.
+For more information about this story, The Columbus Dispatch published a full article.
+If you would like to speak to a Columbus personal injury about a claim of your own, you can call 614.321.3212 to reach Rourke and Blumenthal LLC.
 You can even start off with a free case evaluation.